Topeifeoluwa-2008/PROJECT_TECH4DAV-BATCHA/README.md

 Good sleep is fundamental to health and well-being, making this study a valuable resource for individuals and policymakers alike in understanding how healthier lifestyle choices can lead to better sleep.
 This project aligns with SDG Goal 3 – Good Health and Well-being, as it highlights how informed lifestyle adjustments can enhance sleep quality, supporting overall health and public well-being.

+## [Dataset Overview](Dataset Overview)
+Dataset includes 374 individuals with detailed information on sleep patterns and various lifestyle factors.

 ## Problem Statement
 Many individuals struggle to maintain optimal health due to factors like high stress levels, inadequate sleep, and sedentary lifestyles, which can lead to issues such as obesity, hypertension, and sleep disorders.
 This dataset provides an opportunity to examine the relationships between these lifestyle factors and health indicators to identify common patterns and at-risk groups.
-The analysis will focus on identifying correlations among sleep quality, physical activity, stress, BMI, and health metrics (e.g., blood pressure and heart rate) to provide recommendations that can improve overall well-being.
+The analysis will focus on identifying correlations among sleep quality, physical activity, stress levels, BMI, and health metrics (e.g., blood pressure and heart rate) to provide recommendations that can improve overall well-being.

-## [Dataset Overview](Dataset Overview)
-Dataset includes 374 individuals with detailed information on sleep patterns and various lifestyle factors.

 ## Data Sources